unicode-org/icu/docs/userguide/design.md

 ### ICU Binary Compatibility

+*Using ICU as an Operating System Level Library*

 ICU4C may be configured for use as a system library in an environment where applications that are built with one version of ICU must continue to run without change with later versions of the ICU shared library.